Hablamos Español Insurance Companies We Work With

 What is completed-operations additional insured?

-It extends additional insured protection to your finished work after the job is done, which contracts for construction often require.
-Ongoing-operations-only AI may not cover later claims.
+It generally extends additional insured protection to your finished work after the job is done, which construction contracts often require.
+Ongoing-operations-only additional insured may not cover later claims.

 Is being a certificate holder the same as additional insured?

 No. A certificate holder simply received the document.
-An additional insured is added to the policy by endorsement and can be protected by it.
+An additional insured is added to the policy by endorsement and may be protected by it, subject to policy terms.

 RS